mboy29/NetPractice_42/README.md

 # NetPractice_42

-This project will help us discover networkint through practical cases.
+This project will help us discover networking through practical cases.
 We will have to configure small networks thoughout 10 exercises of 10 different levels of difficulty.

 ### LEVEL 01 :